-- If you include the -s option when invoking MANAGE, BART evaluates backups for the database server. - If you include the -s all option when invoking MANAGE, BART evaluates backups for all database servers. - If the -s option is omitted, the command evaluates the current number of backups for the database server based on the redundancy retention policy or the current date/time for a recovery window retention policy.
+- If you include the -s option when invoking the MANAGE subcommand, BART evaluates backups for the database server. - If you include the -s all option when invoking the MANAGE subcommand, BART evaluates backups for all database servers. - If the -s option is omitted, the command evaluates the current number of backups for the database server based on the redundancy retention policy or the current date/time for a recovery window retention policy.